Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 In order to talk with zombie.js server, you should install and configure zombie.js first:

-* Install node.js by following instructions from the official site: [NodeJS](http://nodejs.org/) (Node Package Manager npm is installed automatically.
-If not - follow instructions at [npm.org](https://npmjs.org).
+* Install node.js by following instructions from the official site: http://nodejs.org/.
+* Install npm (node package manager) by following instructions from the http://npmjs.org/.
 * Install zombie.js with npm:
 {% highlight yaml %}
- npm install -g zombie@1.4.0
+ $ npm install -g zombie@0.13.0  *
 {% endhighlight %}
-Note: Behat/Mink currently doesn't support zombie >= 1.4.1
+Note: Behat/Mink states that there are compatibility issues with zombie > 0.13, and their manual says to install version 0.12.15, BUT it has some bugs, so you'd rather install 0.13

 After installing npm and zombie.js, you’ll need to add npm libs to your **NODE_PATH**.
-The easiest way to do this is to run:
+The easiest way to do this is to add:

 {% highlight yaml %}
- echo 'export NODE_PATH="'$(npm root -g)'"' >> ~/.bash_profile && . ~/.bash_profile
+ export NODE_PATH="/PATH/TO/NPM/node_modules"
 {% endhighlight %}
+into your **.bashrc**.

 Also note that this module requires php5-http PECL extension to parse returned headers properly